-

 Other licences

-For example, in addition to those operators that conduct gambling activities in a casino or other land-based venue, separate licences are required to be held by some B2B providers, including manufacturers and suppliers of gaming machines, as well as testing agents.
+For example, in relation to land-based gambling, operators that conduct gambling activities in a casino, pub or club, separate licences are required to be held by manufacturers and suppliers of gaming machines, as well as testing agents.

 These ancillary licences are more readily available.
-They are not usually granted for a specified period and are valid until the gaming machine licence is surrendered or cancelled.
-In some cases, these are for a specific period, and must be extended or renewed, as appropriate.
+They are usually valid until the gaming machine licence is surrendered or cancelled rather than for a specific period.
+Where licenses are granted for a specific period, the licence holder must extend or renew their licence on a periodic basis, as appropriate.

-Further, some B2B providers (including software suppliers) will not generally require a licence to offer their services to Australian operators.
-The B2B’s systems may, however, be subject to review or approval processes as a condition of the licence granted to the B2C operator that uses their system.
+Further, some service providers (including software suppliers) will generally not require a licence to offer their services to Australian operators.
+However, the service provider’s systems may be subject to review or approval processes as a condition of the licence granted to the operator that uses their system.

 -